eiffel-community/eiffel/eiffel-vocabulary/EiffelActivityStartedEvent.md

 # EiffelActivityStartedEvent
-The EiffelActivityStartedEvent declares that a triggered queued activity (declared by [EiffelActivityTriggeredEvent](./EiffelActivityTriggeredEvent.md)) has started.
+The EiffelActivityStartedEvent declares that a previously triggered activity (declared by [EiffelActivityTriggeredEvent](./EiffelActivityTriggeredEvent.md)) has started.

 ## Data Members
 ### data.executionUri